vRP-framework/vRP/README.md

 -- weight: weight of the item (thinking in kg is a good norm) vRP.defInventoryItem(idname,name,description,choices,weight)

+-- return item name or idname if not found vRP.getItemName(idname)

 -- add item to a connected user inventory vRP.giveInventoryItem(user_id,idname,amount)